se2p/sbse2021/README.md

 tries to imitate the stigmergic communication of ants for the purpose of optimisation.
 Particle swarm optimisation simulates the swarm behaviour of birds or fish.

+## Chapter 13: Neuroevolution

+This chapter exemplifies how the search techniques we've considered in the context of regular software engineering tasks can also be generalised to the problem of evolving neural networks, in particular using the NEAT (Neuro-Evolution of Augmenting Topologies) algorithm.